 Do not operate a chain saw when you are fatigued.
-Use safety footwear; snug-fitting clothing, protective gloves, and eve, hearing and head protection devices.
+Use safety footwear; snug-fitting clothing, protective gloves, and eye, hearing and head protection devices.
+Use caution when handling fuel.
+Move the chain saw at

 Use caution when handling fuel.
 Move the chain saw at least 10 feet (3 m) from the fueling point before starting the engine.